annabelelizabethwhipp/Annabel-Whipp/index2.md

 **2017**

-PhD student in Data Analytics and Society at the University of Leeds based in the School of Geography and the Leeds Institute for Data Analytics
+PhD student in Data Analytics and Society at the University of Leeds

+Based in the School of Geography and the Leeds Institute for Data Analytics

 ## Education